-Even though the other dog is on a leash you know you’re in trouble if they come too close, and so you start looking for an exit strategy…
+Even though the other dog is on a leash, you know you are in trouble if they come too close.

 But before you know it your Shih Tzu is barking like crazy and showing off their teeth, despite their size.

-You’ve tried everything to stop this behavior.
+You have tried everything to stop this behavior.

 Like tugging on the leash, a different collar, distraction with food.

-Now it’s just a case of keeping them separated at all costs.
+Now, it is just a case of keeping them separated at all costs.

-You’ve started to give up all hope.
+You have started to give up all hope.